BerkeleyAutomation/FogROS2/docs/cli.md

 **ros2 fog connect** *[\-h] [\-\-region [REGION [REGION ...]]] [\-\-user [USER]] NAME*

 ### Description
-Connects via SSH to an existing FogROS2 instance with name *NAME*, allowing the user to run commands from a shell directly on the instance.
-FogROS2 instance names can be found using the `list` command.
+Connects via SSH to an existing FogROS 2 instance with name *NAME*, allowing the user to run commands from a shell directly on the instance.
+FogROS 2 instance names can be found using the `list` command.
 If no instances with name *NAME* are found in the specified region, this command will print "No matching instance found" and exit.

 ### Options
 **\-h, \-\-help**